openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/metrics/README.md

 * `pairwise_accuracy` - pairwise accuracy for object reidentification.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `ReIdentificationClassificationAnnotation`, `ReIdentificationPrediction`.
   * `min_score` - min score for determining that objects are different.
 You can provide value or use `train_median` or `best_train_threshold` values which will be calculated if annotations has training subset.
   * `distance_method` - allows to choose one of the distance calculation methods (optional, supported methods are `euclidian_distance` and `cosine_distance`, default - `euclidian_distance`).
-  * `subtract_mean` - allows to subtract mean calculated on train embeddings before calculating the distance(optional, default - `False`).
+  * `subtract_mean` - allows subtracting mean calculated on train embeddings before calculating the distance(optional, default - `False`).
 * `pairwise_accuracy_subsets` - object reidentification pairwise accuracy with division dataset on test and train subsets for calculation mean score.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `ReIdentificationClassificationAnnotation`, `ReIdentificationPrediction`.
   * `subset_number` - number of subsets for separating.
   * `min_score` - min score for determining that objects are different.
 You can provide value or use `train_median` or `best_train_threshold` values which will be calculated if annotations has training subset.
   * `distance_method` - allows to choose one of the distance calculation methods (optional, supported methods are `euclidian_distance` and `cosine_distance`, default - `euclidian_distance`).
-  * `subtract_mean` - allows to subtract mean calculated on train embeddings before calculating the distance(optional, default - `False`).
+  * `subtract_mean` - allows subtracting mean calculated on train embeddings before calculating the distance(optional, default - `False`).
 * `localization_recall` - recall metric used for evaluation place recognition task.
 Metric is calculated as a percentage.
 Direction of metric's growth is higher-better.
 Supported representations: `PlaceRecognitionAnnotation`, `ReidentificationPrediction`.
-  * `top_k` - number of k highest ranked samples to consider when matching.
+  * `top_k` - number of k-highest ranked samples to consider when matching.
   * `distance_threshold` - distance threshold for search positive matching pairs between query and gallery (Optional, default 25).
+* `spearman_correlation_coef` - the similarity of the embeddings by calculating the Spearman rank correlation in comparison to the gold standard labels.
+Supported representations: `SentenceSimilarityAnnotation`, `ReidentificationPrediction`.
+The Spearman rank-order correlation coefficient is a nonparametric measure of the monotonicity of the relationship between two values sets.
+Like other correlation coefficients, this one varies between -1 and +1 with 0 implying no correlation.
+Correlations of -1 or +1 imply an exact monotonic relationship.
+Positive correlations imply that as x increases, so does y.
+Negative correlations imply that as x increases, y decreases.
+    * `similarity_distance` - approach for calculation distance between embeddings, supported methods: `cosine` - cosine distance, `manhattan` - manhattan distance, `euclidian` - euclidian distance, `dot_product` - dot product between embeddings vectors.
+* `pearson_correlation_coef` - the similarity of the embeddings by calculating the Pearson rank correlation in comparison to the gold standard labels.
+Supported representations: `SentenceSimilarityAnnotation`, `ReidentificationPrediction`.
+The Pearson rank-order correlation coefficient is a nonparametric measure of the linear relationship between two values sets.
+Like other correlation coefficients, this one varies between -1 and +1 with 0 implying no correlation.
+Correlations of -1 or +1 imply an exact monotonic relationship.
+Positive correlations imply that as x increases, so does y.
+Negative correlations imply that as x increases, y decreases.
+    * `similarity_distance` - approach for calculation distance between embeddings, supported methods: `cosine` - cosine distance, `manhattan` - manhattan distance, `euclidian` - euclidian distance, `dot_product` - dot product between embeddings vectors.
 * `mae` - [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error).
 Direction of metric's growth is higher-worse.
 Supported representations: `RegressionAnnotation`, `RegressionPrediction`, `FeatureRegressionAnnotation`, `DepthEstimationAnnotation`, `DepthEstimationPrediction`, `ImageProcessingAnnotation`, `ImageProcessingPrediction`, `BackgroundMattingAnnotation`, `BackgroundMattingPrediction`.
   * `max_error` - allow to calculate maximal error in range.
 Optional, default `False`.
 * `mae_on_intervals` - Mean Absolute Error estimated magnitude for specific value range.
 Direction of metric's growth is higher-worse.
 Supported representations: `RegressionAnnotation`, `RegressionPrediction`.